News & Events

 video games tax credit

-How will the tax credit work?
+How does the digital games tax credit work?

 Up to 32% of qualifying expenses for a project can be obtained, with a maximum spend of €25 million and a minimum requirement of €100,000 per project.